Kate relaxing in a hammock over turquoise waters at Caye Caulker, Belize, wearing a wide-brimmed hat under a vibrant blue sky.

 Best Things to Do in Belize 2024: Ultimate Adventure Guide

-Belize isn’t just a destination; it’s my FAVORITE tropical escape, drawing me back year after year.
-As I write this article, I’ve returned three times, spending a total of five glorious weeks exploring almost every corner of this paradise.
+Belize isn’t just a destination; it’s my FAVORITE place, drawing me back year after year.
+As I write this article, I’ve returned four times, spending a total of five fun filled weeks exploring almost every corner of this paradise.

 31 of The Best Things to Do in Belize